alexanderatallah/window.ai/README.md

 - `prompt`: The prompt(s) to generate completions for, encoded as a `string`.
 OR you can use ChatML format via `messages`:
 - `messages` an array of `ChatMessage`s.
+- `model`: a string representing the type of model being requested. ex: `ModelID.GPT4`
 - `max_tokens`: The maximum number of tokens to generate in the completion.
 - `temperature`: What sampling temperature to use, between 0 and 2.
 - `stop_sequences`: A string or array of strings where the API will stop generating further tokens.
 The returned text will not contain the stop sequence.